Shnatsel/rust_derive_hash_fast/README.md

 I've published the raw results from a run [here](https://shnatsel.github.io/derive_hash_benchmark_report/report/), but nothing beats benchmarks on your hardware and on your verstion of Rust compiler.

+## FAQ

+### Is this a hash function?

+**No.** It's a more efficient way to feed data to your chosen hash function.
+If you care about performance, you should use a fast hash function *in conjunction* with this crate, since `std::hash::DefaultHasher` is DoS-resistant but slow.

+### Is this ALWAYS faster?

-In my benchmarks this approach is faster than `#[derive(Hash)]` across the board, but there is one exception.
+**Almost.** In my benchmarks this approach is faster than `#[derive(Hash)]` across the board, but there is one exception.
 If you are hashing a very short slice (64 bits or less) and you're using a function with a fast fixed-size path and slow variable-sized path (pretty much only `rustc_hash::FxHasher`), this approach may be slower.
 This crate is still dramatically faster for structs and longer slices even with `rustc_hash::FxHasher`.
 Whether this helps or hinders depends on the abundance of short slices in the data you're hashing.

-## Why not improve the Rust compiler?
+### Why not improve the Rust compiler?

 Right now the pass that expands the `#[derive(Hash)]` macro happens before the properties of the type required for this optimization are known.
-So this would require rather significant architectural changes.
+So this would require significant architectural changes.

 Hopefully that will happen sooner or later, but for now there's this crate.